Ingress Abbey: Construction, development and occupants

 Harmer served as a model for Jaggers, the Charles Dickens character from Great Expectations, and in the mid-1800s he also owned the Weekly Dispatch to which the poet Eliza Cook was a longterm contributor, living and writing some of her works at Ingress Abbey.

 In the 1880s, the Shah of Persia sailed up the Thames and noted that "the only thing worth mentioning at Greenhithe was a mansion standing amid trees on a green carpet extending down to the water's edge".

 During the First World War, Ingress Abbey was used as an army hospital.
 By 1922 both house and grounds had been purchased by the Thames Nautical Training College whose training ship HMS Worcester was moored in the River Thames.

 By 1998 the site had been sold for redevelopment into modern housing, with the first phase completed in 2001.
-The developers, Crest Nicholson, spent £6 million restoring the abbey, follies and grounds as part of the redevelopment scheme.
+Crest Nicholson spent £6 million restoring the abbey, follies and grounds as part of the redevelopment scheme.
 This included a nautical themed piazza inspired by the estate's past nautical training and linked to the Abbey by a tree-lined boulevard.
-Ingress Abbey was bought in 2001 by Pandora International Limited, and then purchased by Irène Major in 2012 and converted back into its original use as a family home.
-In May 2016 the Abbey became an official honorary consulate of the Republic of Lithuania.
+Ingress Abbey was bought in 2001 by Pandora International, and then by Irène Major in 2012 and converted back to a family home.
+In May 2016, the Abbey became an official honorary consulate of the Republic of Lithuania.